google/ExoPlayer/extensions/okhttp/README.md

-# ExoPlayer OkHttp extension
+# OkHttp DataSource module

-The OkHttp extension is an [HttpDataSource][] implementation that uses Square's [OkHttp][].
+This module provides an [HttpDataSource][] implementation that uses Square's [OkHttp][].

 OkHttp is a modern network stack that's widely used by many popular Android